SpektraSystems/MCW-IoT-and-the-Smart-City/README.md

 ### Hands-on lab

 In this hands-on-lab, you will build an end-to-end smart city solution, beginning with IoT Edge devices deployed with modules that you create which intelligently filters vehicle telemetry data for anomalies and transmits the related data to IoT Hub.
 IoT Hub is responsible for managing IoT devices and facilitating two-way communication between those devices and Azure services.
 The telemetry data will be stored in Time Series Insights, and all critical data will also flow through an Azure Function that routes critical alerts to a Service Bus Queue for separate processing and storage.
-You will deploy and configure a remote monitoring accelerator solution that includes a web portal that displays all IoT data on a map and displays alerts based on preconfigured rules for each type of IoT device.
+You will deploy and configure a remote monitoring accelerator solution that includes a web portal that displays all IoT data on a map and displays alerts based on pre-configured rules for each type of IoT device.
 You will also use this portal to configure IoT devices and send control messages to them via IoT Hub.

 At the end of this hands-on lab, you will be better able to build an end-to-end IoT solution that processes and analyzes data both in the field and in the cloud.